Comparison

 Does BetsAPI have a free trial?

-Its docs list cheap paid trial packages, each purchasable a limited number of times; no free tier is mentioned in the documentation as of 2 July 2026.
+Its docs list cheap paid trial packages, each purchasable a limited number of times.
+No free tier is mentioned in the documentation as of 2 July 2026.
 OddsRelay's trial is a free, time-boxed key that delivers the full matched UK feed into your own product.